-As at the date of the financial statements, MyCC has not initiated any further legal action on the CAT's decision.
-The Company has not made any provision, and will continue to disclose the matter as an on-going litigation until further development.
+As at the date of this report, the Company has not made any provision for this case, and will continue to disclose the matter as an on-going litigation until further development.

-36. SIGNIFICANT RELATED PARTY DISCLOSURES
+35. SIGNIFICANT RELATED PARTY DISCLOSURES

 For the purposes of these financial statements, parties are considered to be related to the Company if the Company has the ability, directly or indirectly, to control the party or exercise significant influence over the party in making financial and operating decisions, or vice versa, or where the Company and the party are subject to common control or common significant influence.
 Related parties may be individuals or other entities.